sarahwolf32/conditional-DCGAN-for-MNIST/README.md

 2. Edit the ```_load_data``` method in ```trainer/dataset_loader.py``` file to unwrap your dataset and shape it into the given format.

 3. Edit ```trainer/train_config.py``` to set your preferred training configurations (batch size, num epochs, output filepaths, etc.).
-I have a separate set of defaults for local and remote training, since I tend to train in the cloud, so hopefully this is useful to you as well.
+I have a separate set of filepath defaults for local and remote training, since I tend to train in the cloud, so hopefully this is useful to you as well.
 Use the ```TrainConfig.is_local = True/False``` property to toggle between local and remote modes.

 I hope this is helpful!